mloughran21/WizzBoard/README.md

    Navigate to `http://localhost:5000`

 3. **Use the application**

+   **Option 1: Live Camera Capture**
    - Click "Start Camera" to activate your webcam
    - Position your whiteboard in view
-   - Click "Capture & Analyze" to take a snapshot and send it to Gemini AI
+   - Click "Capture & Analyze" to take a snapshot
-   - View the AI analysis with summaries, key points, and next steps
    - Click "Stop Camera" when done

+   **Option 2: Upload Image**
+   - Click "Upload Image" to select an existing whiteboard photo
+   - The image will be automatically analyzed

+   View the dual AI analysis with summaries, key points, action items, and strategic recommendations!

 ## 🛠️ Project Structure